lukaspieper/Gcam-Services-Provider/README.md

 [![continuous](https://github.com/lukaspieper/Gcam-Services-Provider/workflows/continuous/badge.svg)](https://github.com/lukaspieper/Gcam-Services-Provider/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/lukaspieper/Gcam-Services-Provider/blob/master/LICENSE)

-This app "simulates" the Google Play Services that the Google Camera app (Gcam) requires, allowing the camera app to be used on devices without Google Play Services.
+This app 'simulates' certain components of Google Play Services required by the Google Camera (Gcam) app, enabling it to be used on devices without Google Play Services.

 ### Comparison: [GrapheneOS' Gcam support](https://grapheneos.org/usage#google-camera)

-> [!NOTE]
+> [!IMPORTANT]
-> The only reason to consider Gcam-Services-Provider on GrapheneOS is the ability to use the button in Gcam that opens
+> On GrapheneOS the *photosonly* flavor is the only one that is supported.
-> the last taken photo without having Google Photos installed.
-If you can do without it, you don't need this app.

 Since April 2023 GrapheneOS is able to run Gcam without additional steps.
 Here is the relevant part of the [changelog](https://grapheneos.org/releases#2023040400):